 Free concerts open to the public are offered throughout the year.

 All concerts offered are free and open to the public.
 The Sons & Brioches series of concerts puts the spotlight successively on each of the ensembles of the Montreal Recorder Society throughout the season.
 Flutissimo, the concert ensemble, is composed of more advanced musicians and offers additional concerts.
-Watch our news section to find out all the details.
+Check out the Calendar and watch our News section to find out all the details.

 To make the most of our group activities,

 - Arrive on time in order to get set up and get your chatting out of the way before the activity starts